nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

         Expected: The command output box shows "Cleared recipe cooking history" and the stats box shows "No recipes were made recently".

 #### B.4.5&ensp;Viewing ingredients used in a given time frame
-1. View ingredients with 3 ingredients A, B and C (used in this order) that were used today and at least 1 minute apart from each other.
-(To use an ingredient, add a recipe that requires the ingredient then make the recipe)
+1. View ingredients with 3 ingredients A, B and C (used in this order) that were used at least 1 minute apart from each other.
-    1. Prerequisites: Cleared previous usage records and used ingredients A, B and C today and at least 1 minute apart from each other.
-For example Ingredient A used 5 minutes ago, Ingredient B used 4 minutes ago and Ingredient C used 3 minutes ago.
+    1. Prerequisites: For this section, we will be using the sample usage data made by following the steps above.
     1. Test case: `stats ingredient used`<br>
         Expected: The stats box shows "Showing ingredients used <today's date in yyyy-MM-dd>" and a list of ingredients A, B and C.
     1. Test case: `stats ingredient used /before <date of Ingredient B in yyyy-MM-dd HH:mm>`<br>